-- Potential owners of the property may recover it by making a proper identification of the item, showing identification, paying any reasonable costs incurred in trying to locate them, and by completing a Lost & Found Claim form.
+- Potential owners of the property may recover it by making a proper identification of the item, showing identification, paying any reasonable costs incurred in storing the item and in locating the owner, and by completing a Lost & Found Claim form.

 - Notify immediately the University of Utah Police of illegal and or controlled substances turned into or found in Lost and Found.
 The police may give a police case number to the illegal and or controlled substances found.
 Keep the police case number to maintain the chain of custody of the lost and found property turned over to the police.

 - Hazardous Materials may be disposed immediately through Environmental Health and Safety.